From Edge to Edge: A Flow-Inspired Scheduling Planner for Multi-Robot Systems: Experiments

-The maps are categorized into two types: random forest and maze, with 5 maps generated for each type.
-For each map, we conducted experiments with varying numbers of robots, specifically: 10, 50, 100, 150, 200, 250, 300, 350, 400, 450, 500.
+The experimental parameters are configured as follows.
+The minimum safety distance is set to $r_{\min} = 0.4\text{m}$.
+In the path set search module, the parameters are chosen as $\alpha = 5$ and $\beta = 5$.
+The time discretization step is $h = 0.1s$, and the maximum velocity is limited to $\mathbf{v}_{\max} = 5\text{m/s}$.
+In the network construction, the parameters are set as $N_B = 4$, $L_{\text{con}} = 5$, $W_{\text{con}} = 5$, and $\phi = 1.5$.
+Regarding the predictive path length and sub-segment settings, we use $L_{\text{pre}} = 15$, $K = 3$.
+(The parameter settings for $L_{\text{pre}}$ and $K$ are detailed in Fig. \ref{fig-makespace-K}.)
+The weight coefficients are set to: $\omega_1=1$, $\omega_2=1$, $\omega_3=1$, $\omega_{\text {run }}=0.01$ and $\tau = 0.5$.
 The initial and goal positions of the robots are uniformly arranged in a matrix queue format.
-The parameters for the experiments are set as follows: $r_{\min } = 0.4$m, $\alpha = 2$, $h=0.01s$, $\mathbf{v}_{\max } = 3$m/s, $N_B = 4$.
-Our local collision avoidance algorithm utilizes the Reciprocal Velocity Obstacles (RVO) \cite{RVO} method, chosen for two primary reasons.
-Firstly, RVO demonstrates reliable performance in multi-robot collision avoidance, reducing the likelihood of deadlocks.
+Our collision avoidance algorithm in the back-end module utilizes the ORCA \cite{RVO} method, chosen for two primary reasons.
+Firstly, ORCA demonstrates reliable performance in multi-robot collision avoidance, reducing the likelihood of deadlocks.
 Secondly, it offers high computational efficiency, maintaining acceptable computation times even with a large number of robots.
-The frequency of collision avoidance algorithm is 100 Hz and the scheduling is 1 Hz.
+The frequency of collision avoidance algorithm is 10 Hz.
+Our flow planner is triggered periodically every 2 seconds.